Dknapik/website-academic/content/MAT351/TutorialNotes.md

 # ...
 Put Your Section Options Here (title etc.) ...
 title: MAT351 Partial Differential Equations - Tutorial Notes
 subtitle: Here you will find the notes from my tutorials.
-If you happen find any errors, please feel free to [contact me](https://davidknapik.com/#contact).
+If you find any errors, please feel free to [contact me](https://davidknapik.com/#contact).
 weight: 1  # section position on page
 design:
   # Choose how many columns the section has.
 Valid values: 1 or 2.